-What happens after my complaint has been filed?
+What happens after my 42 U.S.C. § 1983 and/or Bivens complaint has been filed?

 1. You will receive a case number.

 Your case will be assigned a civil action number and be assigned to a particular Judge.
 After you receive your case number, you should write it on all documents you send to the Court that relate to your action.
 Do not presume that the Clerk of Court will know what action you want your papers filed in.
 It is your responsibility to write your case number on your filings.